MegalithicBTC/BLFS/readme.md

-### Complete Ecosystem: Maximum Decentralization (many devs, many merchants, many NWC services; always Merchant → NWC)
+### Complete Ecosystem: Maximum Decentralization (many devs, many merchants, many NWC services)

 Each merchant can choose any NWC service, and each developer can support multiple merchants.
 This creates a truly permissionless, censorship-resistant payment infrastructure.